Cuijk (municipality)

 Cuijk ([kœyk]) is a former municipality in upper southeastern Netherlands.
 Cuijk, Boxmeer, Grave, Mill en Sint Hubert, and Sint Anthonis merged into the new municipality of Land van Cuijk on 1 January 2022.

 The former municipality of Cuijk was established by combining the municipalities of Cuijk en Sint Agatha, Beers and Haps in 1994.

 Population centres

 The main population center Cuijk is of pre-historic origin.
 Its existence is recorded on the Roman roadmap Tabula Peutingeriana under the name of Ceuclum.
 It is a big commuter town with good public transport services to nearby Nijmegen.
 The nearest hospital is at Boxmeer and the nearest international airport is situated in the German town of Weeze.
-Cuijk has a railway station on the Nijmegen to Venlo railway.
+Cuijk railway station is on the Nijmegen to Venlo railway.

 Population centers and inhabitants in 2020: